The Ohio Guide to Section 8 Housing

 What Are the Income Limits for Housing Assistance Programs in Ohio?

-Housing assistance programs like Section 8 in Ohio determine income limits based on the Area Median Income of the region where applicants reside.
-HUD calculates the AMI annually, which represents the midpoint of the income distribution in a region.
-Depending on the program and the specific area, income limits usually range from 30% to 80% of the AMI.
+Income limits for Section 8 in Ohio are based on the Area Median Income (AMI) in your region.
+HUD calculates the AMI each year, and income limits generally range from 30% to 80% of the AMI.

 {{SC-IL}}